Maximizing Alcohol Sales: Strategies for Success in the Evolving Restaurant Landscape

-Move top-sellers to the top of your menu for added exposure.
+Move top sellers to the top of your menu for added exposure.
 You can also add high-margin items to the top of the menu to encourage sales.
 Many folks will select the first enticing item they see when they’re thirsty after a long day of work.
 Why not subtly guide them toward your higher-margin brews?

 You can also create different menus for different segments of the business.
 For example, perhaps there’s a different menu on your patio, bar top, and dining room.
 This can help drive traffic to your bar or patio if folks feel they’re getting an “exclusive” dining experience.
 Menus can also be customized for holidays and other themed events.

-Brands that do well with alcohol sales tends to regularly monitor and update their menus based on trends they see.
+Brands that do well with alcohol sales tend to regularly monitor and update their menus based on trends they see.
 It’s also efficient to use restaurant analytics software to dig into what your competitors are doing and see what their guests like/dislike about specific drink offerings.

-Happy hour is obviously the most common deal-driven alcohol event, but there are other ways to promote unique drink initiatives, too.
+Happy hour is the most common deal-driven alcohol event, but there are other ways to promote unique drink initiatives, too.
 Organize events or deals around common happenings like the Super Bowl, the Oscars, etc. Similarly, leverage holidays to come up with unique offers.

-Like mentioned before, if you have a bartender coming up with unique recipes, create campaigns around those options.
+As mentioned before, if you have a bartender coming up with unique recipes, create campaigns around those options.
 Once you’ve tried a couple of different things, monitor the data around these specific aspects to see if there’s any lift in beverage sales.
 A financial intelligence tool is perfect for tracking the ROI of your promotions and assessing which to pursue again in the future.